Polladhavan (1980 film): Production

 Rajinikanth initially wanted to star in a Tamil remake of the Hindi film Vishwanath (1978), with S. Ravi producing.
 Ravi watched the film, but did not like it; Rajinikanth and Ravi then decided to remake a different film.
 K. Balaji gave Ravi a video cassette of the Kannada film Premada Kanike (1976), and told him to tell Rajinikanth to watch it.
 Rajinikanth told Ravi he had already watched the film multiple times and liked it, so it was decided to remake the film in Tamil.
 The remake was initially titled Erimalai but retitled Polladhavan, at Rajinikanth's suggestion.
 It was directed by Ravi's father Muktha Srinivasan (who also wrote the screenplay) and produced by Ravi under Vidhya Movies.
 The film was made in CinemaScope.
 Cinematography was handled by M. Karnan, and editing by V. P. Krishna.
+The dialogues were written by Thooyavan.
 Srinivasan cast Delhi Ganesh after seeing his performance in the play Thuppariyum Saambu.
-Shooting for the film took place primarily at Bangalore, Mysore Palace and Lalitha Mahal Garden with additional shooting taking place in Chennai, Shimla and Kashmir.
-The eyes shown in the beginning of the film were of a poet Ilangai Vijayendran.
+Shooting for the film took place primarily at Bangalore, Mysore Palace and Lalitha Mahal with additional shooting taking place in Chennai, Shimla and Kashmir.
+The eyes shown in the beginning of the film were of Ceylon Vijayendran, doubling for Rajinikanth.